chloeredd/cs476-project/README.md

 #run "python3 main.py"

-#A GUI window should pop-up!
+#A GUI window should pop up!